Gabriella-K/plsql-window-functions--Gabriella---UCYEYE-/README.md

 **Prescriptive**:
 Focus retention efforts on top-quartile customers, improve service in underperforming regions, and design flexible plans to smooth out seasonal declines.
 Regular monitoring with window functions will help optimize marketing and customer support strategies.

+**Integrity statement**
+All sources were properly cited.
+Implementations and analysis represent original work.
+No AI generated content was copied without attribution or adaptation.

+created bv Gabriella UCYEYE  27673
+Date:29/09/2025